 I really loved this course and Dr. Rubin presented the information in a clear and easy to understand manner.
 This will really help me in my work with clients.Read Less

 Format and Length:

-Video format; Total running time 128 minutes
+Recorded video format (non-interactive).
+Total running time 128 minutes.

 NAADAC Counselor Skill Group 3: Treatment Plan

 Intermediate.
 This course presumes basic therapeutic and theoretical knowledge, and welcomes clinicians with varying degrees of familiarity with behavioral conceptualization.